 - How does the NameJet bidding process work?

-Customers must submit a backorder request and commit to paying at least their backorder
+Customers must submit a backorder request and commit to paying at least the minimum bid amount.

 (a domain that was not listed on our website as Pending Delete or Pre-Release) and